0rax/BerryOS/README.md

 BerryOS is a lightweight distribution of Raspberry Pi OS, meant to be used as a clean base when configuring a new Raspberry Pi.
 It focuses mainly on providing a lighter operation than can be configured headlessly at first boot.

-This image includes as little as possible with the addition of:
+This image includes as little pre-installed packages as possible with the following changes from the mainline images:

-- `cloud-init` to handle headless configuration at first boot
+- Addition of `cloud-init` to handle headless configuration at first boot
-- `rng-tools5` to enable random number generation offloading to the hardware
 - `openssh` enabled by default
+- Serial console disabled by default (can be re-enabled easily)
+- Bluetooth support not configured by default

+Other services from Raspberry Pi OS have been kept such as:

+- `fake-hwclock` to emulate a hardware clock by committing current to disk periodically
+- `rngd` (from `rng-tools5`) to enable random number generation offloading to the hardware
-- `systemd-timesyncd` enabled by default to handle network time synchronization
+- `systemd-timesyncd` to handle network time synchronization (configurable via `cloud-init`)
-- Disable predictable network interface name by default (to ease network configuration)

 ## Why ?